mschappert/basegis/README.md

 CMD ["jupyter", "lab", "--ip=0.0.0.0"]
 ```
 ## 4. Build docker image
-* Make sure docker is open on desktop and in WSL by running 'docker'
+* Make sure Docker is open on desktop and in WSL by running 'docker'
 * Might need to use `docker buildx build` if `docker build` does not work
 ```
 docker build -t <IMAGE_NAME>